 Legalization of Cannabis

-Cannabis (commonly referred to as marijuana) will be legal for recreational use in summer 2018, possibly as early as July.
+Cannabis (commonly referred to as marijuana) will be legal for recreational use on October 17, 2018.
 Currently, it is only legal to purchase and consume cannabis with a medical prescription and by mail order from a licensed producer.
 Legalization will mean that all adults 19 years of age and older will be able to purchase it for their own use.
 The exact date of legalization has not yet been determined by the federal government.

 Many of the decisions surrounding cannabis legalization will be made by the provincial and federal governments.
 As of December 2017, British Columbia has determined that cannabis will be sold in both publicly- and privately-owned retail locations.